 Paul Gennaro walked into his New School admission interview feeling anxious.
 He was attracted by The New School's tradition of progressive education and its historical connection with philosopher John Dewey, but "I wasn't a traditional college candidate.
 My academic background was nonexistent, but they gave me a shot, and it made all the difference."

-NSPE's unconventional undergraduate program allowed Gennaro to focus on media and film.
+NSPE's unconventional bachelor's program allowed Gennaro to focus on media and film.
 "The flexibility the teachers gave working students was unparalleled.
 If someone needed an extra day for an assignment—no problem," he says.

 During his first year, he took a digital media course taught by David Arcos.
 "David introduced me to several people at the United Nations, where I volunteered as a photographer and film editor."
 Soon Gennaro was working full-time as a video editor in the office of legal affairs at the UN while he finished his bachelor's degree.